FORGE Ministry Apprenticeship Scheme

-FORGE is an exciting new Ministry Apprenticeship Scheme to enable young Christians to develop a strong and enduring faith through training and service in the church.
+Launched in 2022, FORGE is an exciting Ministry Apprenticeship Scheme to enable young Christians to develop a strong and enduring faith through training and service in the church.
 It offers young disciples aged 18–25 the opportunity to explore Christian ministry, discover their gifts, learn new skills, and serve Jesus.
-Applications have closed for 2022–23.
+Applications for 2023–24 will open in April.

 Apprentices will be fully involved in the life and witness of their host church and participate in the ministries of the church especially children’s and youth programmes.
 Where available, there will also be the opportunity to gain experience in schools’, outreach and compassion ministries.
 They will also contribute to diocesan–wide ministry programmes such as Saturday Night Live and our Kilbroney Camp programmes.

 The Apprentice year starts with induction and includes monthly release for training, group visits to Christian ministries and an end of year celebration event.

 - Grow in their faith

 - Understand the biblical foundations for ministry

 - Gain insight into their strengths and weaknesses

 - Acquire new interpersonal, teamworking, leadership, teaching and evangelism skills

 - Gain experience in church–based and diocese–wide ministries

 - Develop longstanding friendships with Christian brothers and sisters